manuel-serrano/fst-artifact/README.md

 ### Login to the VM

-Once the VM has started you can login to the guest system from the host.
+Once the VM has started, you can login to the guest system from the host.
 Whenever you are asked for a password, the answer is `password`.
 The default username is `artifact`.